 Inside Job is a less enjoyable, in the sense that the news is all bad, although very well done film.
 In it documentary filmmaker Charles Ferguson presents his version of the origins of the subprime crisis.
 And economists don’t come out looking so good.

-Ferguson argues that the financial deregulation that began during the Regan era was the prime culprit behind the subprime crisis.
+Ferguson argues that the financial deregulation that began during the Reagan era was the prime culprit behind the subprime crisis.
 He points to several key events in the sequence leading to the crisis: (1) Reagan-era deregulation of the savings and loan industry; (2) the passage of the Gramm-Leach-Bliley Act in 1999, which effectively ended the Glass-Steagall Act’s 65 year-old separation of commercial and investment banking; (3) and the decision by the government not to regulate derivatives, such as Collateralized Debt Obligations (CDOs) and Credit Default Swaps (CDSs).

 Ferguson is, in fact, correct in concluding that financial deregulation contributed to the subprime crisis, particularly the government’s decision not to regulate the financial derivatives market.
 And he is right in noting that the devotion of many economists to the ideal of the free market contributed to the mess.